yosbelms/cor/docs/documentation.md

 2. **Exposed Module:** Are modules that the first letter of its name is uppercased and it can be accessed from any other module outside or inside of it's package, but just can be used the construction (variable, class or function) which has the name equal to the module name.
 It is an attempt to be compliant with coding standards which enforces to have a class per file.
 3. **Inner Module:** Is a module which can be only used in other modules inside the same package.
 It is a inner module if it is not a main module and is not exposed.

-*Note: A module may only contain variable declarations, functions, classes, and `use` statements.*
+> A module may only contain variable declarations, functions, classes, and `use` statements.

 Example: